MaggieWalsh/walsh_and_co/README.md

       * Am I Responsive
   * ## Testing
     * ## Owner Goals Testing
+    1. Increase sales.
+       * Search engine optimization.
+       * Well organised content.
+       * User-friendly site.
+       * Effective calls to action.

+    2. Improve interaction with existing and potential customers.
+       * Newsletter sign-up.
+       * Support via numerous contact options.
+       * Easy to access information regarding steps involved.
+       * Website is screen-reader friendly and can be navigated with just a keyboard.

+    3. Build the brand.
+       * Social media links to promote brand on other avenues.
+       * Associated with a desireable paint brand.

     * ## User Stories Testing
       1. As a user visiting the site for the first time, I want to navigate the site intuitively.
          * A user can navigate to the landing page from any page in the website.
 Either via the navigation menu, or the logo.